UK Stocks-Factors to watch on June 26

 (Adds more items)

-LONDON, June 26 Britain's FTSE 100 futures contract fell 0.5 percent on Friday, with persistent concerns over Greece's debt crisis weighing on equity markets.
+LONDON, June 26 Britain's FTSE 100 index is seen opening down by 13-17 points, or 0.3 percent lower on Friday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down 0.5 percent at 6,807.82 points on Thursday.